FRC1257/robotics-training/java/README.md

 ## Disclaimer

 This course teaches you a lot about making programs in Java, but it does not go fully in depth.
-One major thing is that we do not teach arrays since they are very rarely used in robotics programming.
-After build season, we might teach this so that people can learn more about the Java language.
+After build season, we might teach extra things so that people can learn more about the Java language.

 ## Help